brianthomas/npd-req-analysis/README.md

 ## Loading/Installation

 This project is designed and tested against Python 3.
-You will also need to have postgresql 9.x installed on your target machine.

 An installation script is provided in this distribution and resides in the bin directory.
 There are any number of ways to set up your